jaredwray/ecto/README.md

 });
 ```

-After running your program you should be greeted by the following output:
+After running your program you should see the following output:

 ```
 <h1>Hello John Doe!</h1>